bailey27/cppcryptfs/INSTALL.md

 Then run the batch file that comes with Visual Studio that sets up the environment variables for compiling from the command line.

 ```

-"C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsall.bat" amd64
+"C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat" amd64

 ```

 Use "x86" in place of "amd64" if you are doing a 32-bit build.

-The vcvarsall.bat from Visual Studio 2019 must be run in a Windows cmd.exe command shell.
+The vcvarsall.bat from Visual Studio 2022 must be run in a Windows cmd.exe command shell.
 It doesn't like being run in third-party command shells.

 Then run (ActiveState) perl to configure OpenSSL for a Visual Studio AMD64/X86_64 static build.